AhmedAlamoudi7/Software-System-HR-Asp.net/README.md

 # Software-System-HR-Asp.net
-Software System HR Asp.net core % With Crud System  show, Delete, Update, Create
+Software System HR Asp.net core5 MVC With Crud System  show, Delete, Update, Create
+## steps to run projects:

-## You Should rename Local DataBase Server in AppSettings
+### 1- You Should rename Local DataBase Server in AppSettings
-## you should make add migrations
+### 2- you should make add migrations
-## you should make update the database.
+### 3- you should make update the database.